 An individual who is or becomes a subject in research, either as a recipient of the test article or as a control.
 A subject may be either a healthy human or a patient.
-In the case of a medical device, a human subject/participant is also means a human on whose specimen an investigational device is used.
+In the case of a medical device, a human subject/participant also means a human on whose specimen an investigational device is used.
+When medical device research involves in vitro diagnostics and unidentified tissue specimens, the FDA defines the unidentified tissue specimens as human subjects.